dorkamotorka/RoboCup-project/README.md

 - Determine the size of the bounding box

 If the size measurement won't be precise enough we will determine the size of the object according to it's color.

+## Task 2: Movement
+All movement keyframes will be created via choreographe.
+This includes:
+-turning around 180° to find the box
+-kneeling down to pick the box up
+-walking with the box